prismformore/Multi-Task-Transformer/README.md

 > [Hanrong Ye](https://sites.google.com/site/yhrspace/) and [Dan Xu](https://www.danxurgb.net/), [Inverted Pyramid Multi-task Transformer for Dense Scene Understanding](https://arxiv.org/abs/2203.07997).
 > The Hong Kong University of Science and Technology (HKUST)

-InvPT proposes a novel end-to-end Inverted Pyramid multi-task Transformer to perform a **simultaneous modeling of spatial positions and multiple tasks in a unified framework**.
+InvPT proposes a novel end-to-end Inverted Pyramid multi-task Transformer to perform **simultaneous modeling of spatial positions and multiple tasks in a unified framework**.
 InvPT presents an efficient UP-Transformer block to learn multi-task feature interaction at gradually increased resolutions, which also incorporates effective self-attention message passing and multi-scale feature aggregation to produce task-specific prediction at a high resolution.
 InvPT achieves superior performance on NYUD-v2 and PASCAL-Context datasets respectively, and **significantly outperforms previous state-of-the-arts**.

 ## News
 :triangular_flag_on_post: **Updates**